nervosnetwork/ckb/rpc/README.md

 #### Fields

-`PeerSyncState` is a JSON object with following fields.
+`PeerSyncState` is a JSON object with the following fields.

 *   `best_known_header_hash`: [`Byte32`](#type-byte32) `|` `null` - Best known header hash of remote peer.

-    This is observed tip of the remote node's canonical chain.
+    This is the observed tip of the remote node's canonical chain.

 *   `best_known_header_number`: [`Uint64`](#type-uint64) `|` `null` - Best known header number of remote peer